-- a) Such costs are incurred in connection with counseling of homebuyers who actually purchase an AHP-assisted unit; and - b) The cost of the counseling has not been covered by another funding source, including the member.
+- Such costs are incurred in connection with counseling of homebuyers who actually purchase an AHP-assisted unit; and - The cost of the counseling has not been covered by another funding source, including the member.

-Refer to the definition of "Financial Literacy Program" and "Homebuyer or Homeowner Education or Counseling" in Section IV: Definitions and Acronyms.
+Refer to the definition of "Financial Literacy Program" and "Homebuyer or Homeowner Education or Counseling" in Section IV.